-Its most recent Latin name, Ipomoea lobata, is particularly distasteful to many gardeners because while indeed being botanically related to morning glory (Ipomoea tricolor), firecracker vine’s flowers look nothing like morning glory flowers.
+Its most recent Latin name, Ipomoea lobata, is particularly distasteful to many gardeners because while indeed being botanically related to Mexican morning glory (I. tricolor), common morning glory (I. purpurea) and others in the Ipomoea genus, firecracker vine’s flowers look nothing like morning glory flowers.

 If not using one of its non-scientific names, many gardeners simply call the plant “mina lobata.”